Theborna/OOP-project-bhs/README.md

 # OOP-project-bhs
-this project will be a social media platform similiar to twitter with elements from telegram.
+this project will be a social media platform similar to twitter with elements from telegram.

 ## phase-0
 explaining the project with UML diagrams included